 - Submuscular implants are placed behind the pectoral muscle through the opening at the base of the muscle.
 If the goal is to lift sagging breasts, this may not be the best option, since the location of the implant makes it difficult to support its weight.
 Submuscular implants often produce better results for women with small breasts and are sometimes described as appearing more natural since all edges and ripples are covered by the muscle.
 There are three incision options that include under the armpit, under the fold, and through the areola.

 When deciding which placement option is right for you, remember to keep your cosmetic goal in mind.
 Each placement option has its advantages and disadvantages, so talk to your doctor about what’s best for you and your body.
-To discuss the options for your Orlando breast augmentation, contact Dr. George Pope and his professional team at the Orlando Plastic Surgery Center to schedule a consultation.
+To discuss the options for your Orlando breast augmentation, contact Dr. George Pope and his professional team at the Pope Plastic Surgery to schedule a consultation.